8 Tips for Getting Your Property Ready to Rent

 6. Install New Locks and Rekey Main Doors

-Security is a top priority for tenants, so it's essential to rekey the locks before a new tenant moves in.
-Rekeying or replacing the locks on all main doors gives new tenants peace of mind, knowing they are the only ones with access to the property.
+Security is a top priority for residents, so it's essential to rekey the locks before a new tenant moves in.
+Rekeying or replacing the locks on all main doors gives new renters peace of mind, knowing they are the only ones with access to the property.
 Consider adding deadbolts or other secure locks to further enhance security.

 AIM-Real-Estate-Management-house-key

-Ensuring the property is secure also minimizes liability for you as a landlord.
-Some landlords may also choose to add or upgrade security features such as door cameras or security systems, which can further reassure tenants about their safety and potentially increase the property’s appeal.
+Ensuring the house is secure also minimizes liability for you as a landlord.
+Some landlords may also choose to add or upgrade security features such as door cameras or security systems, which can further reassure tenants about their safety and potentially increase the monthly rent.
+Security is especially important when considering landlord tenant laws and your obligations under them.

 7. Conduct Essential Repairs and Aesthetic Upgrades

 Beyond functional repairs, small aesthetic upgrades can make the property feel fresh and updated.
 This might include a new coat of paint, replacing worn-out flooring, or updating lighting fixtures.
-While these improvements may seem minor, they can greatly improve the property’s visual appeal.
+While these improvements may seem minor, they can greatly improve the property’s visual appeal, which can impact the perceived value and even the rent price.

 Updating outdated features, particularly in high-traffic areas like kitchens and bathrooms, can make a significant impact on the property’s attractiveness.